Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Conclusions

 \section{Conclusions}

-In this work we motivate the importance of Fresnel corrections in the effects of gravitational waves on pulsar timing residual models, and develop what we call the ``Fresnel'' timing regime, separate from the previously established plane-wave regimes which are currently used in pulsar timing searches for continuous waves~\citep{NG_11yr_cw}.
-We derive the Fresnel monochromatic model analytically, study it asymptotically, and provide a more simple and heuristically motivated model which is easier to implement in timing simulations and analyses.
-With this we build a well motivated conjecture of the Fresnel frequency evolution timing residual model, which fully generalizes the previously studied plane-wave frequency evolution models with Fresnel order corrections to the phase and frequency of the timing residual.
-Surrounding this we also offer a framework for understanding the relevant limits of each model, namely by considering the coalescence time of the source and the size of its Fresnel number with the pulsars in the timing array.
+In this work, we motivate the importance of Fresnel corrections in the effects of gravitational waves on pulsar timing residual models and develop what we call the `Fresnel' timing regime, separate from the previously established plane-wave regimes, which are currently used in pulsar timing searches for continuous waves~\citep{PPTA_cw_2014,EPTA_cw_2016,NG_11yr_cw}.
+We derive the Fresnel monochromatic model analytically, study it asymptotically, and provide a more simple and heuristically motivated model that is easier to implement in timing simulations and analyses.
+With this, we build a well-motivated conjecture of the Fresnel frequency evolution timing residual model, which fully generalizes the previously studied plane-wave frequency evolution models with Fresnel order corrections to the phase and frequency of the timing residual.
+Surrounding this, we also offer a framework for understanding the relevant limits of each model, namely by considering the coalescence time of the source and the size of its Fresnel number with the pulsars in the timing array.

-Then we perform a Fisher matrix analysis for parameter estimation within these Fresnel regimes, using a representative NANOGrav-related PTA as the base for the experimental design within our simulations.
+Then, we perform a Fisher matrix analysis for parameter estimation within these Fresnel regimes, using a representative NANOGrav-related PTA as the base for the experimental design within our simulations.
 This was meant to build upon and bridge the gap between the studies by~\citet{CC_main_paper} and~\citet{DF_main_paper}.
 The main challenge in measuring the source distance purely from Fresnel corrections is the pulsar distance wrapping problem.
 We offer a new look at this problem and show how well measured the pulsar distances will need to be in order to accurately recover the source distance from our searches.
-Figure-of-merit studies indicate that the source distance can only be measured from the timing residuals of distant sources in our PTAs, whose Fresnel corrections are large enough to be probed.
-In general distance constraints are needed on the order of the wrapping cycle on the most distant pulsars in the PTA, but not on the nearby pulsars whose Fresnel corrections are negligible.
+In general, distance constraints are needed on the order of the wrapping cycle on the most distant pulsars in the PTA but not on the nearby pulsars whose Fresnel corrections are negligible.